darcy5/FIR-Filter/README.md

 🔍 Objective:

-The aim of this experiment is to design and verify an 8-tap Finite Impulse Response (FIR) filter using Verilog.
+This experiment aims to design and verify an 8-tap Finite Impulse Response (FIR) filter using Verilog.
 The filter operates on fixed-point Q4.12 format (16-bit signed data with 4 integer bits and 12 fractional bits) and uses the following filter coefficients:
 [-0.0841, -0.0567, 0.1826, 0.4086, 0.4086, 0.1826, -0.0567, -0.0841]

 ======================================================================================================================================

 ⚙️ FIR Filter Functionality

-The FIR filter performs a convolution over 8 previous samples using the given coefficients.
+Using the given coefficients, the FIR filter performs a convolution over 8 previous samples.
 On each clock cycle:
 1) It shifts the new input sample into a shift register.
 2) It calculates a dot product between stored samples and coefficients.